In the first instance we ask that you complete and submit a pre-adoption questionnaire.

 What you can expect from us

 A full and truthful account of the dogs behaviour and needs from the time of entering our care.
-Foster carers are also well versed in talking at length about the dogs in their care and will at all times give as honest an account as possible.
+Foster carers and kennel team are also well versed in talking at length about the dogs in their care and will at all times give as honest an account as possible.

 At the time of homing the dog will be in the best possible health, to our knowledge.
 Dogs will be vaccinated, some will be kennel cough vaccinated, treated for parasites, microchipped, neutered/spayed before rehoming and will be offered 4 weeks free insurance with Petplan (subject to conditions) upon adoption.
 Puppies will be homed under contract for the adopter to arrange neutering at a relevant age.
 If the dogs have other health needs, such as needing a dental or other visible illness on arrival at the rescue this will be treated before rehoming.
 Any ongoing health needs will be explained to you fully before you commit to adoption, often with dog receiving ongoing support from Gap.

 Should it be needed 24/7 support is available during the initial settling in period and full rescue support is given throughout the dog's life.
 If at any time the dog cannot remain in the home you must return the dog to our care.
-At the time of adoption you will be given at least two numbers you can contact for help support and advice.
+At the time of adoption you will be given contact details for help, support and advice.

 During the first two week period it is commonplace for a volunteer to contact you to offer support and advice should any problems occur.
 We are all experienced in the homing process and often any teething problems can be easily sorted out.
 We would rather hear from you than not at all, if we don't know there is a problem then we can't help solve it.